 - Avoiding Creative blocks: It’s all about the angles! - January 20, 2020

 - Photographing with Lazy Eyes Reveals Nothing New! - October 11, 2019

 For the last 20 years, our planet’s environment has been going through some amazing and highly noticeable changes.
 Some will argue about the semantics of global warming.
 But inserting one’s self into the midst of it will truly make you reflect.
 What does this mean?
 After a few trips to Iceland in the last couple years as a landscape photographer, I’ve reflected quite a bit about the future of Iceland’s Diamond Beach.

 Being a creative, the camera is my brush and canvas, and it’s my most successful tool of expression.
 I’ve been able to capture the results of our warming planet in intriguing ways.

-    Its terminal future is basically due to the extreme rapid melting of this European glacial giant.
+Its terminal future is basically due to the extremely rapid melting of this European glacial giant.

 And if you would like to read more about our photographic experiences in Iceland, here are a few of our blogs that may interest you.

 Iceland: Land of Contrasts for the Landscape Photographer

 How to Photograph Iceland’s Diamond Beach

 Visual Story Telling, It Takes More Than Just One Shot!